metal3d/katenary/README.md

 > doesn't propose as many features as what can do Kubernetes.
 So, we strongly recommend to use Katenary as a "bootstrap"
 > tool and then to manually enhance the generated helm chart.

-Today, it's partially developped in collaboration with [Klee Group](https://www.kleegroup.com).
-Note that Katenary is and **will stay an opensource and free (as freedom) project**.
+Today, it's partially developed in collaboration with [Klee Group](https://www.kleegroup.com).
+Note that Katenary is and **will stay an open source and free (as freedom) project**.
 We are convinced that the best way to make it better is to share it with the community.

 The main developer is [Patrice FERLET](https://github.com/metal3d).